takuma0531/todo-app-multiple-projects-included/README.md

 # install a vscode extension to work in a dev container
 $ code --install-extension ms-vscode-remote.remote-containers

-# reopen vscode and a popup appeases saying "reopen in container"
+# reopen vscode and a popup appears saying "reopen in container"
 # you can also do "Remote-Containers: Reopen in Container"
 # in Command pallette (Shift + Cmd + p or Ctrl + Shift + p)